Jack Hobbs: First-class cricketer

 By the start of the 1905 season, Hobbs had qualified for Surrey and was already being noted as a player of promise.
 At the time, Surrey needed an opening batsman to partner Tom Hayward.
 Although Hobbs had rarely opened the batting, he was selected as Hayward's opening partner for Surrey's first game of the season.
 (Note: Hayward captained Surrey in that game—the regular, amateur Surrey captain was absent—and it was he who chose Hobbs to open.)
 He made his debut on 24 April 1905 against a team representing the "Gentlemen of England"; after scoring 18 runs in the first innings, he scored a rapid 88 in the second before rain ensured the match was drawn.
-The Surrey team and committee were impressed, and Hobbs retained his place for the club's opening County Championship match against Essex.
+Surrey and its committee were impressed, and Hobbs retained his place for the club's opening County Championship match against Essex.
 When he scored 155 runs in around three hours during Surrey's second innings, the Surrey captain Lord Dalmeny awarded Hobbs his County Cap.
 Over the following weeks, Hobbs scored consistently, hitting another century against Essex and 94 runs against the touring Australian cricket team.
 But a combination of fatigue from continuous cricket and the pressure of first-class cricket adversely affected his form, and he struggled for the remainder of the season even as the county tried various measures to help him.
 In first-class cricket that season, Hobbs scored 1,317 runs at an average of 25.82, including two centuries and four other scores over fifty, to finish ninth in the Surrey batting averages.
 As an occasional medium-paced bowler, he took six wickets.
 Reviewing Surrey's season, Wisden Cricketers' Almanack singled Hobbs out for attention, praising his early-season form; it suggested that he was the best professional batsman Surrey had found for a long time.
 The Times noted that, while performing well, Hobbs had fallen short of the standards suggested by his start.